 TEMPLE HIKE FROM EMBEKKE TO PILIMATHALAWA

-I decided on experiencing the country life and hiking to three different temples, starting at Embekke village.
+I decided on experiencing country life and hiking to three different temples, starting at Embekke village.
 Knowing that I would walk a lot, I took a tuk-tuk to the bus station.

 Nevertheless, I regretted my decision within about 90 seconds.
 The fact that I intended to hike was, of course, unacceptable.
 That would be very difficult.
 Anyway, I should go see the botanic garden, the tea farm, the Buddha statue, the….

 I explained relatively friendly that I had already seen all this and that hiking was totally my thing.

 I explained it relatively friendly the first five times.

 That I began my sixth denial with the words I think I made myself clear was already relatively unfriendly.
 However, not unfriendly enough since he kept convincing me.
 Until I told him to let me get off the tuk-tuk at the next corner.